-- The student should audit RDOC9303 Prospectus Development during the January or June doctoral miniterm. - The Thesis Advisor will work with the student to present the Thesis Proposal to the Research Doctoral Oversight Committee for review. - Final approval of the Thesis Proposal by the Thesis Advisor must be secured by the last day of the semester prior to the first semester of thesis registration. - The thesis (three copies) must be submitted to the curriculum coordinator of the Master of Theology program no later than 45 days prior to graduation. - Appropriate thesis and diploma fees must be paid at the time of submission. - A Thesis Review Committee shall be composed of the Thesis Advisor, one faculty member in the major area, and one faculty member outside the major area (appointed by the curriculum coordinator of the Master of Theology Program). - Corrected final copies (four on white, 100% cotton paper) must be submitted no later than 10 days prior to graduation.
+- The student should audit RDOC9303 Prospectus Development during the January or June doctoral miniterm. - The Thesis Advisor will work with the student to present the Thesis Proposal to the Research Doctoral Oversight Committee for review. - Final approval of the Thesis Proposal by the Thesis Advisor must be secured by the last day of the semester prior to the first semester of thesis registration. - Three plain-paper copies of the thesis must be submitted to the Director of the Master of Theology program no later than 45 days prior to graduation. - Appropriate thesis and diploma fees must be paid at the time of submission. - A Thesis Review Committee shall be composed of the Thesis Advisor, one faculty member in the major area, and one faculty member outside the major area (appointed by the Director of the Master of Theology Program). - Four corrected final copies (on white, 20 lb., 100% cotton paper, unbound) must be submitted no later than 10 days prior to graduation.